H-1B Visa Requirements and Application Process

 Your dependents can come to the US with you.

 Your spouse and dependent children (who are under 21 and unmarried) are eligible for H4 status.
 This means they can come to the United States with you.
 H-4 dependents may attend school.
 Work authorization for H-4 spouses is not automatic; however, certain spouses may apply for an Employment Authorization Document (EAD) if the H-1B principal meets specific eligibility criteria (for example, an approved I-140).
-Additionally, those with H4 status must be in the United States to join the principal worker.
-H4 status will be revoked if the visa holders are in the US while the principal H1B holder is usually absent abroad.
+H-4 dependents may generally apply for an H-4 visa abroad and enter the United States as accompanying or following-to-join dependents of the H-1B principal.
+Maintaining H-4 status depends on continued eligibility and the H-1B principal maintaining valid H-1B status; readers should obtain case-specific guidance if the principal will be outside the United States for an extended period.

 H1B visas have portability.